rothgar/netdata-wiki/named.node.js.md

 ### XML instead of JSON, from bind

-The collector can also accept bind URLs that return XML output, using a URL like this:
+The collector can also accept bind URLs that return XML output.
+This might required if you cannot have bind 9.10+ but you have an old 9.x version installed.

+In such cases, use a URL like this:

 ```sh
 curl "http://box:8888/xml/v3/server"